carguel/templator/README.md

     $ templator gen path/to/template path/to/target

-If parameters are defined in some files, they can be passed to the template with the __-p__ switch:
+Files that define parameters can be passed to Templator with the __-p__ switch:

     $ templator gen path/to/template path/to/target -p path/to/paramaters1 path/to/parameters2

+When parameter files are passed, Templator firstly parses these files with respect to the Parameter DSL (see below).
-As shown in this example, the parameters can live in multiple files.
-The parameter files are parsed in the same order they are provided in the command line.
+Files are parsed in the same order that they are provided by the __-p__ switch.
+All parameters exported from these files are then visible by the template.

 The __-c__ switch allows to define a default context from which Templator will try to resolve parameter names that are not fully qualified in the template.
 More details are provided